JujuAdams/Chatterbox/docs/2.18/README.md

 If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/chatterbox/issues).
 Chatterbox is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

 Chatterbox is supported for all GameMaker export modules, apart from HTML5.
-You might run into edge cases on platforms that I haven't tested; please [report any bugs](https://github.com/JujuAdams/chatterbox/issues) if and when you find them.
+You might run into edge cases on platforms that I haven't tested; please [report any bugs](https://github.com/JujuAdams/chatterbox/issues) if and when you find them. **Please note** that GMRT / "new runtime" is not supported by this library.

 ---